HryMurph/TensorRT-Evaluation/README.md

 It is better to use Colab to execute the scripts.

-The following figures shows the results of three experiments using the scripts.
+The following figures illustrate the results of three experiments using the scripts.

 ![1](1.png)